AdyChechani/AdyChechani/README.md

 - 👋 Hi, I’m Aditya Chechani, a student pursuing my Bachelors in Computer Science and Engineering.
-- 🌅 I am looking forward to start my contribution to open source projects and am really enthusiastic about learning AI and tech.
+- 🌅 I am looking forward to start my contribution to open source projects and am really enthusiastic about Machine learning.
 - 🌱 I’m currently learning Data Structures and Algorithms and basics of AI.
 - 📫 How to reach me https://twitter.com/Adi_Chechani